EOSIO/eosio-java/README.md

 ## Updates

+10/22/20
+Version 0.1.5
+Adds support for GetBlockInfo which replaces GetBlock in IRPCProvider as the preferred way to calculate TAPOS for transactions.
+GetBlock is still available.
+Removes PushTransaction from IRPCProvider in favor of SendTransaction.
+PushTransaction is still available.

 10/9/2020
+Version 0.1.3

-Version 0.1.3 Adds support for send_transaction endpoint, return values and kv tables.
+Adds support for send_transaction endpoint, return values and kv tables.

 2/25/20
+Version 0.1.2

-Version 0.1.2 Uses JDK11 to build and targets 1.8 for source and target compatibility.
+Uses JDK11 to build and targets 1.8 for source and target compatibility.

 2/21/20
+Version 0.1.1

-Version 0.1.1 Fixes a transaction expiration error.
+Fixes a transaction expiration error.

 ## Installation